LIVE WITHOUT HARMING! OPPOSE IMPERIALISM, MILITARISM AND THE CULT OF VIOLENCE

 Malnourished Indians due to British rule

-• Kenya: according to some estimates, up to 150,000 Kikuyu were interned in about 100 concentration camps, where they were mistreated and tortured, including the castration of men (obviously without anesthesia) and the insertion of bottles into women’s vaginas.
+• Kenya: according to some estimates, up to 150,000 Kikuyu were interned in about 100 concentration camps, where they were abused and tortured, including the castration of men (obviously without anesthesia) and the insertion of bottles into women’s vaginas.
 To this must be added the theft of the best lands to be sold at low prices to European settlers, leaving their African owners without their source of livelihood overnight.

 • America: the British transported more than 3 million African slaves to their colonies on this continent, of whom 2.7 million arrived.
-Conditions on the slave ships were very harsh, as they were in the destination plantations, where they were systematically mistreated through whipping and other means.
+Conditions on the slave ships were very harsh, as they were in the destination plantations, where they were systematically abused through whipping and other means.
 To this must be added the extermination of Native Americans.

 • China: for imperialist interests, they helped Empress Cixi suppress the Taiping Rebellion, resulting in the murder of 50 million innocent people.